faenrandir/a_careful_examination/documents/polygamy/denials/brotherton-irony.md

 Of course, the various LDS leaders had vigorously denied accusations of polygamy and seemed to have completely dismissed the rumors spread about the Brotherton proposition, so it seems reasonable for Elizabeth to side with Church leaders in calling Martha a liar.

-#### Brigham Young

-Brigham Young would testify in [the affidavits against Bennett](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/12e1a31745c0bc3f2d45f0b53ca7d5e5f813d9fb/documents/polygamy/denials/affidavits_and_certificates.martha-brotherton.pdf) (emphasis added):

-> I do hereby testify that the affidavit of Miss Martha Brotherton that is going the rounds in the political and religious papers, **is a base falsehood, with regard to any private intercourse or unlawful conduct or conversation with me**.

 #### Parley P. Pratt

 Later in the same year Parley P. Pratt would write a scathing article condemning Brotherton in the Millenial Star (he doesn't mention her by name, but it's clearly referring to her) as a liar and talking about how it was such a lie that the Brethren would be practicing polygamy.
 Within 2 years, Elizabeth would become PPP's plural wife, and in 1870 Elizabeth would stand in proxy for Martha to be sealed to BY as a plural wife for eternity.
 So, Martha was the only person who had been telling the truth, but her name had been dragged through the mud by everyone, including her sister who, at least at the time, didn't know any better.
 Eventually her sister and PPP had to eat major crow in both entering into a polygamous marriage with one another.
 And BY comes off looking like a liar and a long-distance sexual predator when he ends up sealing himself to Brotherton in the end anyway.
 You couldn't make this stuff up.
 [I have links to all the first hand sources on all this if needed]

+#### Joseph Smith

+As mentioned, Smith denounced the rumours and then was responsible for the spreading of the affidavits against Brotherton's character.
+Smith had [X] wives by the time the affidavits against Bennett were published.

+#### Brigham Young

+Brigham Young would testify in [the affidavits against Bennett](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/12e1a31745c0bc3f2d45f0b53ca7d5e5f813d9fb/documents/polygamy/denials/affidavits_and_certificates.martha-brotherton.pdf) (emphasis added):

+> I do hereby testify that the affidavit of Miss Martha Brotherton that is going the rounds in the political and religious papers, **is a base falsehood, with regard to any private intercourse or unlawful conduct or conversation with me**.

+[would eventually seal Brotherton to himself]

 ### Vindication